Skip to main content

 Other Considerations for Course Syllabi

 Below are additional suggestions drawn from the literature on effective syllabus construction and adopted by some SLU instructors.
 The Reinert Center for Transformative Teaching and Learning can assist instructors who wish to learn more about items on this list.
 The Reinert Center website also may provide additional information about these considerations.
-For a print-friendly version, click here.
+Click here for a printer-friendly version.

-1. Employ universal design standards to ensure syllabi are accessible for all students.
+You can use universal design standards to ensure syllabi are accessible for all students.
+The Reinert Center also provides programming and resources to support the adoption of universal design standards.

-2. Include a graphic/visual representation of the major components of the course to give students a sense of the purpose and relationships among the components of the course.
-Learn more about the graphic syllabus here.
+A graphic/visual representation of the major components of a course can help students connect to the larger purpose of a course and/or to better understand the relationships among the components of the course.
+Learn more about the content of a graphic syllabus here.

-3. Include content warnings for content that may inadvertently trigger students who have experienced trauma.
+Sometimes called "trigger" warnings, a content warning may be appropriate if your course includes content that may inadvertently trigger students who have experienced trauma.
 Learn more about creating inclusive content statements here.

-4. Share a brief description of the instructor’s philosophy of teaching to give students a way of understanding how she teaches and why.
+Sharing a brief description of your philosophy of teaching can give students a way of understanding what they will experience in your course and why.

-5. Explain what constitutes successful “engagement” or “participation” in the course to make those expectations explicit and visible (can be especially helpful for first-generation and international students).
+Explaining what constitutes successful "engagement" or "participation" in your course helps to make those expectations explicit and visible for all learners.
+This can be especially helpful for first-generation and international students, as well as others whose backgrounds may not have prepared them well to understand the "hidden rules" of successful academic engagement.